WindSoilder/WindSoilder.github.io/docs/make_nushell_read_binary.md

 ## Make nushell read binary

-Recently [jt] shares an idea about reading png data, in short, it's if we can implement something like this, it'd be helpful for users to parse binary data.
+One month ago [jt](https://github.com/jntrnr) shared an idea about reading png data, in short, if we can implement something like this, it'd be helpful for users to parse binary data.

 ```
 open myfile.png | find IHDR | read bits 32 32